PiSchool/esa-superresolution-forecasting/README.md

 Both models were evaluated on a test set of 300 sequences with 5 frames being used as input and the following 5 frames being predicted by the network.

 ![alt text]( https://github.com/PiSchool/esa-superres-github/blob/master/data/trainloss.png "Training loss") ![alt text]( https://github.com/PiSchool/esa-superres-github/blob/master/data/val_acc.png "Validation accuracy")

+## Environment
+Ubuntu or macOs.
+Running the code on a GPU compatible with Cuda is recommended.

 ## Setup to get started
 Make sure you have Python3 installed.
  You can install the required python packages by running: